pluralsight/guides/in-review/front-end-javascript/tictactoe-with-native-javascript-es6/article.md

 | word.js          | Word               |

-#### Creating new functionality
+## Creating new functionality

+#### Organization hierarchy

 Understand which functionality you want to create, and where it belongs.

 pex: If you want to change the value of a element `textContent`, that functionality should be on the __Component__ level;

-While if you wanted to count how many elements there are of `selector` that should be created as a __Module__ which would then be imported where that functionality is needed.
+Whereas if you wanted to count how many elements there are of `selector` that should be created as a __Module__ which would then be imported where that functionality is needed.

 #### Code style

-I refrained from using a Javascript Linter on this project, while still adhering to some best practices:
+This time, I refrained from my habit of using a JavaScript Linter [http://www.javascriptlint.com].
+However, some practices that I adhered to:
 - use strict
 - return early
 - mind the semi-colon
-- spaces instead of tabs
+- spaces not tabs

 Accompanied with the DRY way, these are more than enough for a nice and understandable read of the code.
-I also like to code the more descriptive as possible - it helps keeping methods small and tidy and makes reading code a walk in the park.
+I also like to code as descriptively as possible.
+This way methods remain small and tidy and reading code becomes a walk in the park.

 # Installing and setting dependencies
 Now that we have our workspace all tidied up, and node_modules ignored, we can set up our dependencies.
 We spoke the names of two "ify" things, Browserify and Babelify: These are the node modules that will help translate our ES6 code into browser-readable ES5.

 Why?
-Because most browsers don't support the ES6 moduling yet, and that's an intricate part of our program design.
-The Alternative is to write the whole game into a single-file - which no one in his right mind would care to look more than once for the first 20 lines or so.
-To avoid this, enter Browserify.
+Because some browsers don't support the ES6 moduling yet, and that's an intricate part of our program design.
+The alternative is to write the whole game into a single-file - which no one in his right mind would care to look more than once for the first 20 lines or so.
+To avoid this, we use Browserify.

-Browserify will understand the ES6 module, take care of bundling everything into a neat file and then gives it to Babelify which will translate our ES6 code with the latest preset (so we can use all the goodies, though we shan't abuse them in this first article).
+Browserify understands the ES6 module, takes care of bundling everything into a neat file, and then gives it to Babelify which translates our ES6 code with the latest preset (so we can use all the goodies, though we shan't abuse them in this first article).

 ```logtalk
 $> npm install --save-dev browserify babelify babel-preset-latest
 ```

-Then, edit your package json to contain the following reference to the browserify module
+Then, edit your `package.json` to contain the following reference to the browserify module

 ```json
 {